 Despite all the moving and shaking with the chefs previously involved with Shaya, the Garden District restaurant remains a standout with pitas cooked in a wood-fire oven and a menu that incorporates both big and small plates.

-→ Click here to buy Shaya: An Odyssey of Food, My Journey Back to Israel: A Cookbook if you love hummus and other Israeli specialties.
+Buy Shaya: An Odyssey of Food, My Journey Back to Israel: A Cookbook on Amazon if you love hummus and other Israeli specialties.

 Our Shaya dinner was series of hits and no misses that started with three Saltatim (i.e. salad) plates with Labneh, Pickles and Ikra before continuing to larger plates topped with Crispy Haloumi and Hummus.
 But not just any hummus…